SovereignCloudStack/rookify/README.md

 - allow direnv (`direnv allow`) to use `.envrc` or copy and execute the command from the file: this switches off the ssh-agent, which sometimes has too many keys loaded

 **frozen state:**
 - if the rookify process freezes, check your connections.
-In the OSISM testbed especially check the vpn-connection (in testbedrepoisitory try `make vpn-*`)
+In the OSISM testbed especially check the vpn-connection (in testbed repository try `make vpn-*`)

 ## Support